jonathan-bower/DataScienceResources/README.md

 This repo is intended to provide open source resources to facilitate learning or point practicing/aspiring data scientists in the right direction.
 Truth be told it exists so that I can keep track of resources that were helpful to me at a given time.

 I aim to cover the full spectrum of data science and to hopefully include topics of data science that aren't either actively covered or easy to find in the open-source world.
 I haven't focused on in-depth machine learning theory since that is well covered.
 If you are looking for ML theory I would look to some of the online courses, books or bootcamps.
-There is a lot of theory information available online, some is linked lower on this page [here](#other-open-source-data-science-content), [here](#data-science-courses) and many purchasable books.
+There is a lot of theory information available online, some is linked lower on this page [here](#other-open-source-data-science-content), [here](#data-science-courses) and other info is available with lots of purchasable books.

 This is a constant work in progress.
 If you have anything to add, any feedback, or would like to be a contributor - please reach out.
 If there are any mistakes or typos, be patient with me but please let me know.